EUROPEAN DIPLOMA IN EMERGENCY RADIOLOGY (EDER)

 Emergencies are a substantial portion of radiological cases and require efficient, effective handling with correct diagnoses and decisions in a timely manner.
 Although certain competencies in Emergency Radiology (ER) are shared by radiologists in Europe, educational contents and duration of training differ widely and no distinguished certificate is available so far.
 ESER aims to unify and offer the acquisition of ER competencies and certificates.
 Consequently, a curriculum for the European Diploma in Emergency Radiology (EDER) was developed as concrete implementation of the European Training Curriculum (ETC) Level III for ER.

-The European Society of Emergency Radiology (ESER) plans to introduce the ‘European Diploma in Emergency Radiology’ (EDER) with the beginning of 2018.
+The European Society of Emergency Radiology (ESER) is proud to introduce the ‘European Diploma in Emergency Radiology’ (EDER) with the beginning of 2018.
 This diploma aims to be a common European qualification for radiologists.
 The European Diploma in Emergency Radiology is endorsed by the European Society of Radiology (ESR).

 The European Society of Emergency Radiology (ESER) aims to unify and offer the acquisition of emergency radiology (ER) competencies and certificates across Europe.
 Consequently, a curriculum for the European Diploma in Emergency Radiology (EDER) was developed as concrete implementation of the European Training Curriculum (ETC) Level III for ER.
 As the curricula of both ETC Level III and EDER have a modular structure based on anatomical regions, the learning objectives were also grouped this way.